lamjiidii1/ota_releases/README.md

 **First time installation:**
 - Make sure you backup your data
+- Download needed stuff (rom_archive.zip, boot.img, dtbo.img and vendor_boot.img)
-- Install LineageOS recovery via fastboot: `fastboot flash boot filename.img`
+- Install LineageOS recovery via fastboot :
+  - `fastboot flash boot_ab boot.img`
+  - `fastboot flash dtbo_ab dtbo.img`
+  - `fastboot flash vendor_boot_ab vendor_boot.img`

-- Now reboot into recovery to verify the installation
+- Then reboot into recovery via fastboot: ("`  fastboot reboot recovery  `") or by power and Vol+
-- Sideload the latest [Android 13 firmware](https://xiaomifirmwareupdater.com/firmware/psyche/) of your device variant
-- Now tap Factory Reset, then Format data / factory reset and continue with the formatting process.
+- When get booted to recovery tap Factory Reset, then Format data / factory reset and continue with the formatting process.
 This will remove encryption and delete all files stored in the internal storage
 - Return to the main menu and reboot into recovery
 - Sideload the LineageOS .zip:
 On the device, select “Apply Update”, then “Apply from ADB” to begin sideload